 Each data set includes comprehensive metadata describing the sampling location, sampling strategy, preparation strategy, and contact information for the contributing laboratory and data providers.
-Also included in each data set is a URL link to images of a world map highlighting the site location, the contributing lab's logo (where available) and country flag.
+Also included in each data set is a link to images of a world map highlighting the data set sampling location, the contributing lab's logo (where available) and country flag.
 These metadata provide users with all the information required to give proper attribution when displaying data from an ObsPack product.
 Figure 1 is constructed entirely from data and metadata extracted from a single data set.

 Inside the Data File

 Each data file includes a single prepared data set and associated metadata.
 Each data item in a data set includes the sample collection time, position, reported mole fraction or isotope ratio, estimated uncertainty (when available), the number (n) of individual measurements contributing to the reported value, and a unique ID that distinguishes the item from all other data items in the product.
 Metadata are presented as global attributes that describe general features of the data set and variable attributes that describe characteristics of the variables associated with each data item.
 Tables 1 and 2 describe global and variable attributes included in a typical ObsPack netCDF data file.